Latest update: January 12, 2023

-My current macOS apps (Archive, Finance, and iKeeper) were created using an amazing third-party developer tool called SuperCard.
-Unfortunately SuperCard is a 32-bit app that creates 32-bit apps and with macOS Catalina, and going forward, Apple now requires applications to be 64-bit in order to run.
-While the makers of SuperCard have expressed interest in developing a 64-bit version eventually, it remains unclear at this time if, or when, that will happen.
+Archive 8 and Finance 8 were created using an amazing third-party developer tool called SuperCard.
+Unfortunately SuperCard is a 32-bit app that creates 32-bit apps and with macOS Catalina 10.15 and beyond, Apple requires applications to be 64-bit in order to run.
+While the makers of SuperCard have expressed interest in developing a 64-bit version, it remains unclear at this time when that will happen.
 It is certainly no easy task to rewrite any app, and especially one with the complexity of SuperCard which, as a developer tool, needs to be many things to many different people.
-While my current apps WILL NOT RUN in macOS Catalina, they continue to work exceptionally well with macOS Mojave 10.14.6 and earlier.
-If you rely on Archive, Finance or iKeeper, I can only recommend holding off on upgrading to macOS Catalina at this time until I can bring my apps to 64-bit.
+While Archive 8 and Finance 8 WILL NOT RUN on macOS 10.15+, they continue to work exceptionally well with macOS Mojave 10.14.6 and earlier.
+If you rely on Archive or Finance, I can only recommend holding off on upgrading to newer versions of macOS at this time until I can bring my apps to 64-bit.
 As of July 10, 2021.
 Apple removed Archive 8 and Finance 8 from sale on the Mac App Store.
 While I am disappointed, I can fully understand where Apple is coming from on this.
 I can only press forward in my efforts with SwiftUI to rewrite my apps.

-If you must upgrade to macOS 10.15 or later, I STRONGLY RECOMMEND turning OFF password protection in my Finance and iKeeper apps (if you are using that feature) BEFORE you upgrade (you WILL NOT be able to do this after installing Catalina because my current apps WILL NOT RUN).
-There are two reasons for turning off the password protection: First, it will ensure that you can, at the very least, use any 64-bit SQLite database app to read the data you have entered into my apps (although it won’t be as organized or useful as a dedicated app, it will at least give you a way to access your information).
-Second, it will help you to move to a newer version of my apps built with Xcode and Swift.
-Right now it seems highly unlikely that the first new versions of my apps will have a password protection feature at all or, even if they do, that it would work in a way that is backward compatible to what I did in my SuperCard-based apps.
+If you must upgrade to macOS 10.15 or later, I STRONGLY RECOMMEND turning OFF password protection in my Finance 8 and iKeeper 5 apps (if you are using that feature) BEFORE you upgrade macOS (you WILL NOT be able to do so after installing 10.15+ because the apps WILL NOT RUN).
+There are two reasons for turning off the password protection: First, it will ensure that you can, at the very least, use any 64-bit SQLite database app to access your data (although it won’t be as organized or useful as a dedicated app).
+Second, it will let you to import your data to new versions of my macOS apps built with SwiftUI.
+The new versions of my apps do not have a password protection feature and there is currently no way to do so that is backward compatible to what I did in my SuperCard-based apps.